pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-The app is now complete.
-Let's run it.
+The application is now complete.

-# Running the app
+# Running the application
 To run the application, we have to pass all the values we injected with the `@Value` annotation either as environment variables or as command-line options using inline JSON ([more info here](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)).

 If we're using Eclipse, for example, we can configure the values in the *Arguments* section of the *Run Configuration* dialog: